-1999 LONG-TERM INCENTIVE PLAN
+1999 LONG-TERM INCENTIVE PLAN (as Amended and Restated as of April 16, 2004)

-- 1. PURPOSE.
-The purpose of the 1999 Long-Term Incentive Plan (the "Plan") is to further and promote the interests of Brooke Group Ltd. (the "Company"), its Subsidiaries and its shareholders by enabling the Company and its Subsidiaries to attract, retain and motivate officers, employees and consultants or those who will become officers, employees or consultants, and to align the interests of those individuals and the Company's shareholders.
-To do this, the Plan offers equity-based opportunities providing such officers, employees and consultants with a proprietary interest in maximizing the growth, profitability and overall success of the Company and its Subsidiaries. - 2.
-DEFINITIONS.
-For purposes of the Plan, the following terms shall have the meanings set forth below: - 2.1 "AWARD" means an award or grant made to a Participant under Sections 6, 7 and/or 8 of the Plan. - 2.2 "AWARD AGREEMENT" means the agreement executed by a Participant pursuant to Sections 3.2 and 15.6 of the Plan in connection with the granting of an Award. - 2.3 "BOARD" means the Board of Directors of the Company, as constituted from time to time. - 2.4 "CODE" means the Internal Revenue Code of 1986, as in effect and as amended from time to time, or any successor statute thereto, together with any rules, regulations and interpretations promulgated thereunder or with respect thereto. - 2.5 "COMMITTEE" means the committee of the Board established to administer the Plan, as described in Section 3 of the Plan. - 2.6 "COMMON STOCK" means the Common Stock, par value \$.10 per share, of the Company or any security of the Company issued by the Company in substitution or exchange therefor. - 2.7 "COMPANY" means Brooke Group Ltd., a Delaware corporation, or any successor corporation to Brooke Group Ltd. - 2.8 "DISABILITY" means disability as defined in the Participant's Award Agreement or then effective employment agreement, or if the Participant's Award Agreement does not define disability, or if the Participant is not then a party to an effective employment agreement with the Company which defines disability, "Disability" means disability as determined by the Committee in accordance with standards and procedures similar to those under the Company's long-term disability plan, if any.
-Subject to the first sentence of this Section 2.8, at any time that the Company does not maintain a long-term disability plan, "Disability" shall mean any physical or mental disability which is determined to be total and permanent by a physician selected in good faith by the Company. - 2.9 "EXCHANGE ACT" means the Securities Exchange Act of 1934, as in effect and as amended from time to time, or any successor statute thereto, together with any rules, regulations and interpretations promulgated thereunder or with respect thereto. - 2.10 "FAIR MARKET VALUE" means on, or with respect to, any given date(s), the closing price of the Common Stock, as reported on the consolidated transaction reporting system for the New York Stock Exchange for such date(s) or, if the Common Stock was not traded on such date(s), on the next preceding day or days on which the Common Stock was traded.
+- 1. Purpose.
+The purpose of the Amended and Restated 1999 Long-Term Incentive Plan (the "Plan") is to further and promote the interests of Vector Group Ltd. (the "Company"), its Subsidiaries and its shareholders by enabling the Company and its Subsidiaries to attract, retain and motivate officers, employees, directors and consultants or those who will become officers, employees, directors or consultants, and to align the interests of those individuals and the Company's shareholders.
+To do this, the Plan offers equity-based opportunities providing such officers, employees, directors and consultants with a proprietary interest in maximizing the growth, profitability and overall success of the Company and its Subsidiaries. - 2.
+Definitions.
+For purposes of the Plan, the following terms shall have the meanings set forth below: - 2.1 "Award" means an award or grant made to a Participant under Sections 6, 7 and/or 8 of the Plan. - 2.2 "Award Agreement" means the agreement executed by a Participant pursuant to Sections 3.2 and 15.6 of the Plan in connection with the granting of an Award. - 2.3 "Board" means the Board of Directors of the Company, as constituted from time to time. - 2.4 "Code" means the Internal Revenue Code of 1986, as in effect and as amended from time to time, or any successor statute thereto, together with any rules, regulations and interpretations promulgated thereunder or with respect thereto. - 2.5 "Committee" means the committee of the Board established to administer the Plan, as described in Section 3 of the Plan. - 2.6 "Common Stock" means the Common Stock, par value \$.10 per share, of the Company or any security of the Company issued by the Company in substitution or exchange therefor. - 2.7 "Company" means Vector Group Ltd., a Delaware corporation, or any successor corporation to Vector Group Ltd. - 2.8 "Disability" means disability as defined in the Participant's Award Agreement or then effective employment agreement, or if the Participant's Award Agreement does not define disability, or if the Participant is not then a party to an effective employment agreement with the Company which defines disability, "Disability" means disability as determined by the Committee in accordance with standards and procedures similar to those under the Company's long-term disability plan, if any.
+Subject to the first sentence of this Section 2.8, at any time that the Company does not maintain a long-term disability plan, "Disability" shall mean any physical or mental disability which is determined to be total and permanent by a physician selected in good faith by the Company. - 2.9 "Exchange Act" means the Securities Exchange Act of 1934, as in effect and as amended from time to time, or any successor statute thereto, together with any rules, regulations and interpretations promulgated thereunder or with respect thereto. - 2.10 "Fair Market Value" means on, or with respect to, any given date(s), the closing price of the Common Stock, as reported on the consolidated transaction reporting system for the New York Stock Exchange for such date(s) or, if the Common Stock was not traded on such date(s), on the next preceding day or days on which the Common Stock was traded.
 If at any time the Common Stock is not traded on such exchange, the Fair Market Value of a share of the Common Stock shall be determined in good faith by the Board.